giuliodondi/kOS-Shuttle_OPS1/README.md

 - On the right data box you have:
     - a slider indicating the current acceleration in units of G
     - the remaining propellant quantity (PROP) as a percentage
-    - the current throttle setting as a percentage of Rated Power Level (more on this later)
+    - the current throttle setting (THR) as a percentage of Rated Power Level (more on this later)
     - TGO and VGO are inactive during first stage
-- In the middle is a plot of surface velocity on the X axis versus altitude on the Y axis.
+- In the middle is a plot of altitude on the vertical vs. surface velocity on the horizontal.
 The line represents a nominal ascent trajectory.
 The numbered ticks indicate roughly the surface pitch that the Shuttle should have at that moment
     - The yellow triangle indicates the Shuttle's state right now
     - The circle is the predicted state 30 seconds into the future, the prediction is a trajectory integration assuming the thrust direction is invariant, this is why the circle will travel above the line